1996 Pacific hurricane season: Hurricane Douglas

 Hurricane Douglas was a continuation of Atlantic Hurricane Cesar, which crossed Central America.
 Continuing Cesar's nearly due-west heading, it was still a tropical storm when it entered the Pacific on July 29, and quickly regained hurricane status.
 Douglas strengthened over the next two days as it turned west-northwest, paralleling the coast of Mexico.
 It reached its peak intensity on August 1, with winds of 130 mph and a central pressure of 946 mbar, making it the strongest hurricane of the season at a Category 4 strength.
 It slow weakening began on August 2 as it entered cooler waters, and it officially dissipated on August 6, though like many Pacific hurricanes, a remnant circulation could be tracked westward for several days afterward.

 Compared with the long-term average, Hurricane Douglas was a well-forecast storm.
 The cyclone passed close enough to Mexico to necessitate a tropical storm warning starting on July 29 for the coast from Salina Cruz to Acapulco, with a watch along a further section of coast.
 The watches and warnings were discontinued on July 30.
 Hurricane Douglas brought up to 6 in of rain on the south coast of Mexico and resulted in a 4-ft (1.2-m) storm surge.
-No deaths or damages were attributed to the Douglas portion of Hurricane Cesar-Douglas.